Smart Finances for Fall

 Coming just around the corner is what is known as “the October Effect”, so named for several days in October that have marked the beginning of economic downturn.
 It is also the start of the federal fiscal year.
 For these reasons, October has become known as National Financial Planning Month, where consumers are encouraged to think about their future.
 Consider your short and long-term plans, review your goals, and learn about options for savings.

 It’s a good idea to slow down your spending in the final days of summer, and start to pad your savings accounts for winter.
 The holidays might mean a little less travel and fewer social gatherings, but you’ll still want to be prepared.
 Ensure you won’t be stressed for the season with early planning and extra help.
-Check out My Finance Tool, the interactive budgeting tool to see all your accounts, all in one place.
+Check out Financial Wellness Tool, the interactive budgeting tool to see all your accounts, all in one place.
 Track your spending patterns and see where you can hoard your holiday cash.
 My Finance Tool can be easily accessed through Online Banking!
 An extra tip – keep a look out for holiday loan specials from BMI Federal Credit Union beginning in November!

 When in Doubt, Ask for Help